 To understand Jessica’s role as a Green Lantern, it’s important to understand the situation she was in.
 In the DC Comics universe, the Crime Syndicate is a group of super villains from an alternate Earth.
 Some of the members include Ultraman and Owlman.
 Power Ring, a member of the Syndicate, possessed a Power Ring similar to the ones used by Green Lanterns.
-However, after his death, his ring sought out Jessica Cruz as its new wielder.
+However, after his death, his ring sought out Jessica as its new wielder.

-Jessica, first seen in Justice League issue 30, is cowering in her apartment.
+She is first seen in Justice League issue 30, is cowering in her apartment.
 She was attacked one night, left for dead, and four years later she is still dwelling.
 That fear attracted the ring, as it would fuel the destruction of every life form on the planet.
 It floats and glows, as it communicates with her, trying to convince her to take it.
 She refuses, and tries to shoot it with a shotgun.
 The ring retaliates and attacks her, forcing her to accept the ring.

 In the following issues, she is uncontrollably attacking areas, causing destruction.
-The group Doom Patrol tries to step in, but The Justice League ultimately ends up dealing with Jessica Cruz.
+The group Doom Patrol tries to step in, but The Justice League ultimately ends up dealing with her.
 Lex Luthor is present, as he has been trying to get into the Justice League.
 He tells Batman that he thinks her ring is fueled by her fear.
 Batman calms her down by telling her that he can relate to going through tragedy, and helps her overcome her fear.

 Later, The Flash examines her ring.
 It is infused to her body, especially the area of her brain that induces fear.
-After another fear attack where the monsters inside her ring are unleashed, Flash is able to run around and avoid any harm while verbally reasoning with Jessica Cruz.
+After another fear attack where the monsters inside her ring are unleashed, Flash is able to run around and avoid any harm while verbally reasoning with her.
 She is able to put a lid on the chaos.
 Flash offers to bring her to a lab where they could research the ring and try to get it removed.
 She tells him that she would rather learn how to use it than get it removed.